• Home |

 Don't Settle for Less Than the Best Ammo for 1911 45 ACP

-However, if the need arises, I won't hesitate to use my 1911 to protect my family and myself.
+I would argue that shotguns are the better home defense weapon.
+But should the need ever arise, I wouldn't hesitate to use my 1911 to protect my family and myself.

-So recently, I tested the best ammo for 1911 45 ACP to determine the most accurate, reliable, and reasonably priced 1911 45 ammo.
+That's why I recently decided to identify the best ammo for 1911 45 ACP: testing various cartridges to determine which ones constitute the most accurate, reliable, and reasonably priced 1911 45 ammo.

 Recommended Ammo for 1911 .45 ACP